cpu/vexation/site/content/blog/entry-points/index.md

   CALL_OEP
 ```

-I chose to implement finding the absolute address for the saved entry-point RVA and jumping to it as a macro called `CALL_OEP`, defined in `macros.inc`.
+I chose to implement finding the absolute address for the saved entry-point RVA and jumping to it as a macro called `CALL_OEP`, [defined in `macros.inc`][macros.inc].
 It checks the delta offset stored in `ebp` to decide if the currently executing virus code is generation 0 or not.
 If it is generation 0 then the delta offset in `ebp` will be 0.
 If nothing else it was an excuse to learn how to use locally scoped labels in a `tasm` macro.

 ```nasm
 ; CALL_OEP is a macro for calling the savedEntryPoint of the